-A recent Europe wide review looked at all available evidence on the safety and efficacy of these medicines and confirmed that the balance of benefits and risks for CHCs remains positive in preventing unplanned pregnancies.
+A European wide review, which concluded in November 2013, looked at all available evidence on the safety and efficacy of these medicines and confirmed that the balance of benefits and risks for CHCs remains positive in preventing unplanned pregnancies.
 The review confirmed our previous understanding of the risk of blood clots as being small and reinforced the importance of ensuring that clear and up-to-date information is provided to women and healthcare professionals.

 If you have been using your CHC without any problems there is no need to stop taking it on the basis of the review.
 If you have any concerns, you should discuss them with your contraceptive provider at your next routine appointment, but keep taking your CHC in the meantime.
 Remember that suddenly stopping a CHC may result in unintended pregnancy.
 For further information, please read the package leaflet that accompanies your combined hormonal contraceptive medicine or talk to your healthcare professional.

 The main conclusions of the review are outlined below and further information is available on the European Medicines Agency website.

 Please find the Q&A document for women informing them of the conclusions of the review.

 A letter sent to healthcare professionals informing them of the conclusions of the review can be accessed on the HPRA website.

 Educational material for healthcare professionals and patients

 As above, educational materials for prescribers and patients were developed to facilitate discussions between healthcare professionals and patients about the risk of blood clots with CHCs and these are available below: